When to visit the vet?

 The symptoms of hypothermia in cats vary depending on the severity of the hypothermia.
 Mild symptoms include shivering, weakness, and lethargy.
 The cat may also show a stiff gait and have difficulty moving.

-As hypothermia progresses, the symptoms become more severe.
+As hypothermia progresses, symptoms become more severe.
 The cat may stop shivering, which is a sign that the body is no longer able to generate heat.
-Heart rate and breathing can slow down, and the cat may fall into a coma.
+Heart rate and breathing may slow, and the cat may fall into a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems..

 Diagnosis